mgantlett/sound_generator/README.md

 - Features a script processor node for dynamic noise generation.
 - Gain nodes for precise control of different frequency bands.
 - NoUiSlider for interactive and responsive sliders.
+- Local Storage for saving and retrieving user-defined presets.

 ### Core Functions